 Published on the occasion of the exhibition Travelling Doubles, 2007

 Eline McGeorge (b.
 1970, Norway) lives and works in Oslo, Norway.
-Her recent solo exhibitions include On Joined Flight Lines, Hollybush Gardens, London (2018); As Spaces Fold, Companions Meet, Oslo Kunstforening (2016); A World of Our Own, Hollybush Gardens, London (2012); Travelling Doubles, Hollybush Gardens, London (2009) and Gallery Kirkoff, Copenhagen (2008); and Among Familiar Strangers and Surveilled Places, Fotogalleriet, Oslo (2007).
+McGeorge will participate in the forthcoming group exhibition Our Silver City, 2094, Nottingham Contemporary, UK (2021).
+Recent solo exhibitions include On Joined Flight Lines, Hollybush Gardens, London (2018); As Spaces Fold, Companions Meet, Oslo Kunstforening (2016); A World of Our Own, Hollybush Gardens, London (2012); Travelling Doubles, Hollybush Gardens, London (2009) and Gallery Kirkoff, Copenhagen (2008); and Among Familiar Strangers and Surveilled Places, Fotogalleriet, Oslo (2007).
 Her work has been shown in exhibitions internationally, including in Future Knowledge, Modern Art Oxford, UK (2018); Rivers of Emotion, Kunsthall Trondheim, Norway (2018); Ode to a Dishrag, Hymn to a Tiger, Kunsthall Stavanger, Norway (2019) and Oslo Kunstnerforbund (2017); Time Being Time, Museum of Contemporary Art, Banja Luka, Bosnia (2014); We Are Living on a Star, Henie Onstad Kunstsenter, Høvikodden, Norway (2014); 27 Senses, Chisenhale Gallery, London (2010); and Momentum, Nordic Biennial of Contemporary Art, Moss, Norway (2009).
 Her work is held in the collections of London Underground; Collection of Contemporary Drawing, Ireland; City of Oslo; Ålesund Kunstmusem KUBE, Norway; Norwegian School of Economics; and Bergen Academy of Art and Design, Norway.